varqox/sim-project/sim/README.md

 ## How to build

-> **_NOTE:_**  There is a script `scripts/setup-sim-for-camp-on-debian11.sh` that setups sim and a ngnix https proxy for an offline camp on Debian 11 (there is a similar one for Debian 10).
+> **_NOTE:_**  There is a script `scripts/setup-sim-for-camp-on-debian11.sh` that setups sim and a ngnix https proxy for an offline camp on Debian 11.
 So if you need to look at very precise instructions that setup sim, you can check out that script.

 You will need `meson` build system to be installed (on most platforms it is in the _meson_ package).